 - Greater Business Agility: Industries and businesses are undergoing rapid transformation as a result of frequent market disruption, consumer behavioral changes, etc. Migrating data from MariaDB to SQL Server can provide effective data analytics, deep insights, and the agility required to react and adapt to ever-changing market dynamics.

 - Ad Hoc Data Request Scalability: MariaDB allows you to run queries that aren’t normally part of your workflow.
 It ensures that you are not limited to analyzing data using only structured methods.
-It enables your organization to keep the Server foundation flexible and to scale requests as needed.
+It enables your organization to keep the server foundation flexible and scale requests as needed.

 Conclusion

-It requires you to code and maintains complex functions that can help achieve a smooth flow of data.
-An Automated Data Pipeline helps in solving this issue and this is where Hevo comes into the picture.
+It requires you to code and maintain complex functions that can help achieve a smooth flow of data.
+An Automated Data Pipeline helps solve this issue, and this is where Hevo comes into the picture.
 Hevo Data is a No-code Data Pipeline and has awesome 150+ pre-built Integrations that you can choose from.
+You can easily convert MariaDB to an SQL server using Hevo Data.